barty-s/art-quiz-app/README.md

 <img src="readme/game-section.png">

 If the correct answer is selected, the option will turn green and the score tally at the bottom of the page will increase by 1.
-There is timeout handler to allow the user to process if they chose the correct/incorrect answer.
+There is a timeout handler to allow the user to see if they have chosen the correct/incorrect answer.
 The next image will then be shown.

 <img src="readme/correct-answer.png">